 Day 8: Muizenberg Beach – Hout bay – Bo-kaap – Victoria & Albert waterfront

 Waking up in yet another gorgeous location in the green suburb of Cape Town.
-This time we chose for a stay at the Alphen Lodge in Constantia.
+This time we chose for a stay at Alphen Lodge te Constantia.

 For us this was the perfect base to explore both Cape Peninsula and Cape Town itself.
 This region is best known for its wine production and the famous breathtaking Kirstenbosch botanical gardens.

 We drove on to Hout Bay.
 This harbor town with an extensive white beach, is situated around a pier where you can experience the historical British colonial atmosphere.
-Don’t miss out on some delicious Fish & Chips!
+Don’t miss out on some delicious Fish & Chips while you’re here!

-From this port you can take the boat to the island of Sea lions.
+From this port you can take the boat to Duiker island.
 If you are lucky, you can spot some sea lions from this pier.
 Even better, you can pet these cuties in exchange for a piece of fish.

 Time to take in the city atmosphere in Cape Town.
 What better way than to wander around in between the coloured houses of Bo-kaap.